ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 osu!taiko is well known for its high skill ceiling, with many top players clearing harder and harder songs as the years go by.
 This month, we are showing off 2 extremely difficult clears, both impressive in their own ways.

-This first play, set by [4_4](https://osu.ppy.sh/users/1152851), is a true example of showing just how far the skill (and stamina!) ceiling can be pushed in this game.
+This first play, set by ::4\14::{ user-id=1152851 }, is a true example of showing just how far the skill (and stamina!) ceiling can be pushed in this game.
 The song is a 45-minute compilation of Konpaku Seriels famous "Angel" set of difficulties on their maps, known for pushing difficulty far beyond many Ranked maps at the moment.
 [This map](https://osu.ppy.sh/beatmapsets/772050#taiko/1623018) features some of the hardest gameplay currently found in osu!taiko.

 Some highlights for this map include brutal speed and stream sections reaching up to 400 BPM, which are still considered near impossible for players of any rank, and other difficult SV and tech sections that can put anybodies patience to the test.
 The play is just as impressive as it sounds, passing with much HP to spare and also with 91.80%.
 Enough talking though, please check out this very (long play) below!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/SBQ6rvzJmiM" frameborder="0" allowfullscreen></iframe>

-Another play that excells at showing just how far this game can be pushed is [applerss](https://osu.ppy.sh/users/983349/taiko)'s [NC clear](https://osu.ppy.sh/scores/taiko/177446018) on [IOSYS - Scarlet Keisatsu no Ghetto Patrol 24-ji](https://osu.ppy.sh/beatmapsets/981267#taiko/2053465), an already speedy map brought to its absolute limit with the speed modifier.
+Another play that excells at showing just how far this game can be pushed is ::applerss::{ user-id=983349 }'s [NC clear](https://osu.ppy.sh/scores/taiko/177446018) on [IOSYS - Scarlet Keisatsu no Ghetto Patrol 24-ji](https://osu.ppy.sh/beatmapsets/981267#taiko/2053465), an already speedy map brought to its absolute limit with the speed modifier.
 Although this map is only about a minute long, it's still nothing to scoff at, coming in at an insane 480 BPM and a star rating of 9.95.
 With this play applerss once again proves to the community that he is the undesputed god in speed, so please check out this record-breaking play out below!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/CQPu2D4s3eY" frameborder="0" allowfullscreen></iframe>

 ### Notable osu!catch plays of the month

-[rostld](https://osu.ppy.sh/users/4365562)'s [SS](https://osu.ppy.sh/scores/fruits/211566395) on [Reol - Asymmetry](https://osu.ppy.sh/beatmapsets/310499#fruits/698249) was a long time coming, as this map has seen some serious competition since it was first ranked in 2015.
+::rostld::{ user-id=4365562 }'s [SS](https://osu.ppy.sh/scores/fruits/211566395) on [Reol - Asymmetry](https://osu.ppy.sh/beatmapsets/310499#fruits/698249) was a long time coming, as this map has seen some serious competition since it was first ranked in 2015.
 Even after so many tries by so many different players, an FC never happened.
 However, recently, a €50 bounty was set for the first person to obtain a full combo, and that's exactly what rostld did, finally laying this legendary map to rest.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/N--0yzx0wbw" frameborder="0" allowfullscreen></iframe>

 Most of the greatest scores in the game happen in singleplayer, where a player can restart and retry as many times as they desire.
 However, that is not what happened this time.
-Top player [roido](https://osu.ppy.sh/users/6829103) set the first ever HD SS on [Crim Nanakusa - dialnote](https://osu.ppy.sh/beatmapsets/1935722#fruits/4000779) during an [AxS 8](https://osu.ppy.sh/community/forums/topics/1689014) tournament match.
+Top player ::roido::{ user-id=6829103 } set the first ever HD SS on [Crim Nanakusa - dialnote](https://osu.ppy.sh/beatmapsets/1935722#fruits/4000779) during an [AxS 8](https://osu.ppy.sh/community/forums/topics/1689014) tournament match.
 The nerve control required to set a score as good as this in an environment as competitive as this is truly unbelievable.
 If you are curious about how the match went down, check out the [match history](https://osu.ppy.sh/community/matches/106811263) or the VOD below.

 <iframe height="378" width="100%" src="https://player.twitch.tv/?autoplay=false&video=1736191743&t=00h29m02s&parent=osu.ppy.sh" frameborder="0" allowfullscreen="true"></iframe>